 Troubleshoot HBO GO on Amazon Fire TV

-Note: Amazon Fire TV voice commands are not currently supported in HBO GO.
+Note Amazon Fire TV voice commands are not currently supported in HBO GO.

-Step 1: Check for software updates
+Step 1: Update your software

 Step 2: Check your internet connection